Amanda Davenport, LPC-

 I look forward to working with you and walking along-side you in your journey towards the future you envision!

 Finding the time to work on ourselves can seem overwhelming.
 Seeking help can be anxiety provoking.
 But when we take the time to sift through the pain, improve our relationships and overall health, then our quality of life can improve.
 We can also learn how to better manage the difficult times that come.
 Life isn’t always pleasant, but you don’t have to go through it alone.

 My approach is eclectic.
 I value each individual’s experience and perspective, so I pull from a variety of evidenced based models.
 I am trained in Trust-Based Relational Intervention and Circle of Security.
 I have also attended various training in Infant Mental Health and Childhood disorders.
 I work with children and adolescents with problematic behaviors, adjustment issues and anxiety/depression.
-I also work with families, adults and couples facing relationship issues, life changes, unresolved childhood issues and anxiety/depression.
+I also work with families and adults facing relationship issues, life changes, unresolved childhood issues and anxiety/depression.

 Amanda Wiens, LPC

 It is my pleasure to work with you in a therapeutic relationship.
 My primary belief is that what makes therapy effective is the quality of our relationship.
 You are being asked to share the deepest aspects of your personhood; as your therapist, I will treat these facets as sacred, confidential and worthy of my best work.
 I believe children have a voice but just have difficulty verbalizing it at times and through interactive and expressive therapy I am able to best communicate and build relationships.